debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 **Please read [five things to know before you start using this](#five-things-to-know-before-you-start-using-this) to avoid confusion.**

-Only Debian 10 (Buster) is currently tested, distributions based on it (Ubuntu, Mint...) should work too and I'll be happy to recieve reports if you try them.
+Only Debian 10 (Buster) is currently tested, distributions based on it (Ubuntu, Mint...) should work too and I'll be happy to receive reports if you try them.

 It's highly recommended to use decent hardware: at least 8GB of RAM and 1TB SSD (ideally NVMe).
 Your experience and the experience of your peers routing LN transactions through your node may suck otherwise!